-To help reduce the amount of time spent on your projects, marketing workflows elevate transparency and boost collaboration across the board.
+To help reduce the amount of time spent on your projects, marketing processes elevate transparency and boost collaboration across the board.

-Let’s take a look at some example workflows.
-Then you can get a better idea of what they look like, and how they can drive value in your team.
+Let’s take a look at some examples, including marketing workflow templates that you can start using today.
+Then you can get a better idea of what they look like and how they can drive value in your team.

 When it comes to marketing workflows, marketing operations managers who work in corporate companies have particularly tough jobs.
 These professionals have to make the most of internal workflows while they coordinate external stakeholders.

-Here’s the way marketing operation managers should spin up a new project with an agency.
+Luckily, marketing workflow templates can help marketing operation managers spin up a new project with an agency.

 This process is important because it provides the foundations for a productive, lasting relationship.
 During this step, you’ll want to take care of the following: